 Homes for Jubilee was published in June, 2016.
 Kay pou Jubilee, written in Haitian Creole, was published in August, 2016.

 Quality Concrete for Haiti was started and had a publication date of 2019, but the Provost of the American University of the Caribbean asked that it be published by late 2017 so Herb could use it as a textbook when teaching in January 2018.
 Then others saw the draft and wanted it to be expanded so it could be used anyplace where quality concrete materials are not available.
-So now, the working title is Quality Concrete from Crap.
-Herb accepts that it might be published in December, 2017, in an unfinished form and that he will have to come out with a revised edition during the spring of 2018.
+So the working title became Quality Concrete from Crap.
+The English version was published in very late December, 2017.
+As of Feb., 2018, we are working on the Haitian Creole version.